aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/slicer/_index.md

 ### getColumnWidth() {#getColumnWidth--}

 <b>@deprecated.</b> Please use the 'columnWidth' property instead.
-Returns or sets the width, in points, of each column in the slicer.
+Returns or sets the width of each column in the slicer in unit of points.

 ```javascript
 getColumnWidth() : number;